oasis-board-process-committee/OBCPs/under-development/OBCP-6-using-markdown.md

 ---

-# Appendix A. References
+# Annex A References

+(This annex forms an integral part of this Specification.)

-This appendix contains the normative and informative references that are used in this document.
+This annex contains the normative and informative references that are used in this document.
 Normative references are specific (identified by date of publication and/or edition number or version number) and Informative references are either specific or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the reference document (including any amendments) applies.
-While any hyperlinks included in this appendix were valid at the time of publication, OASIS cannot guarantee their long term validity.
+While any hyperlinks included in this annex were valid at the time of publication, OASIS cannot guarantee their long term validity.

 ## A.1 Normative References